andy4p360/WP-docker-basic/README.md

 docker-compose up
 ```

-Edit the credntials in the yaml file if you want more control over them.
+Edit the credentials in the yaml file if you want more control over them.
 Dont forget to change them in both services to be the same thing.

 ---